InfusedMetrics/Data-Analytics-Project---Power-BI--Hospital-Emergency-Room-Dashboard-/README.md

 Paitent Satsifaction Score:
 - Anlayse the avergae satisfaction score of patients daily to evaluate the qulaity fo service provided.
 Number of Patients Referred:
-- Provide the count of paitents that have been referred to a specific department from A&E.
+- Provide the count of patients that have been referred to a specific department from A&E.

   Dahsboard Requirements:
   - Dashboard 1 : Monthly View